tc-Toni/GitLab-Issues-API/README.md

   - Group: Big Bank
   - Project: Banking App

 It is a public GitLab project.
 To view the issues on the project board first search on the group 'Big Bank' and then select the project 'Banking App'.
-Here you can select 'Issues' follewed by 'Board'.
+Here you can select 'Issues' followed by 'Board'.

 ## Important notes